paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-055-adjustable-interest-rate-libor.md

 (2) the implementation of benchmark replacement conforming changes; or

-(3) with respect to a LIBOR contract that is not a consumer loan, the determination of benchmark replacement conforming changes, in each case after giving effect to the provisions of [section 5803 of this title](./chapter-055-adjustable-interest-rate-libor.md#section-5803); provided, however, that in each case any person (including a calculating person) shall remain subject to the terms of a LIBOR contract that are not affected by this division and any existing legal, regulatory, or contractual obligations to correct servicing or other ministerial errors under or with respect to a LIBOR contract.
+(3) with respect to a LIBOR contract that is not a consumer loan, the determination of benchmark replacement conforming changes, in each case after giving effect to the provisions of [section 5803 of this title](./chapter-055-adjustable-interest-rate-libor.md#section-5803); provided, however, that in each case any person (including a calculating person) shall remain subject to the terms of a LIBOR contract that are not affected by this chapter and any existing legal, regulatory, or contractual obligations to correct servicing or other ministerial errors under or with respect to a LIBOR contract.

 **(d) Selection** The selection or use of a Board-selected benchmark replacement or the determination, implementation, or performance of benchmark replacement conforming changes under [section 5803 of this title](./chapter-055-adjustable-interest-rate-libor.md#section-5803) shall not be deemed to—